Skip to main content

 Closing date:

-The Pensions Ombudsman has an exciting opportunity for a Management Support Officer to join their team based in Canary Wharf, where they currently operate an agile working policy.
-You will be working part-time (pro-rata, 3 days p/w) on a fixed-term contract until 31 March 2026 (with the potential to convert to a permanent contract) and will receive a competitive salary of £35,961 to £42,579 per annum pro rata.
+The Pensions Ombudsman (TPO) has an exciting opportunity for a number of Senior Caseworkers to join their team based in Canary Wharf, where they currently operate an agile working policy of 20% office based.
+You will be working full or part-time on a permanent contract and will receive a competitive salary of £44,381 per annum pro rata.
+They offer several pension options as part of the Civil Service Pension Scheme which has defined benefits.
+In addition, they are an accredited Disability Confident Employer, and welcome applicants from under-represented groups.

 Scheme: Legal Ombudsman